Revenge of the Cybermen: Costumes and props

 The secret radio transmitter disguised as a clothes brush, used by Kellman, is the same prop that appears in the 1973 James Bond film Live and Let Die.
 The prop was handed over by Bond star Roger Moore when he visited the BBC in 1973.
 He later told the Radio Times that the props master, not recognising Moore, had paid him two shillings and sixpence for the item: "I'd popped into the Beeb [BBC] for a cup of tea and spotted a notice about an upcoming "Doctor Who", so I thought the darlings would be so cash-strapped they'd need anything they could get their hands on.
 It wasn't MGM, after all.
 But I didn't expect to walk out with two and six!"

 The masks for the principal actors playing the Vogans were specially moulded to their faces, but for the non-speaking artists the BBC had to cut costs.
 According to actor David Collings on the DVD commentary, who played Vorus, the masks for the extras were made using a facial mould of Dad's Army star Arnold Ridley.
 Originally, Cyber-costumes from the 1968 serial The Invasion were to have been used, but only two had survived, and in poor condition.
 This necessitated entirely new outfits, which included chest panels constructed from the innards of old television sets and trousers which, for the first time since The Moonbase, were not tucked into the Cyber-boots.
 Director Michael E. Briant opted to put the characters on the Nerva Beacon into contemporary clothing and have them use modern machine guns rather than attempt to depict the future through fashion.

 Another first appearance is a circular symbol containing interlocking spirals which was designed by Roger Murray-Leach for the Vogan costumes and interior sets.
 Leach later re-used this Vogan symbol for the 1976 serial The Deadly Assassin as a symbol of the Time Lords.
 It later became known as the Seal of Rassilon, the founder of Time Lord society.

-A Vogan costume was later reused for the Blake's 7 episode "Warlord", still sporting the "Seal of Rassilon".